Democratic Club of Leisure World

 1. All meetings of the Club are open to the general public for observation.
-Executive Committee meetings shall be open to the general membership according to the policy established in the Maryland Open Meetings Act, relevant portions of which are attached to these Bylaws.
+Board meetings shall be open to the general membership according to the policy established in the Maryland Open Meetings Act.

-2. Members of the Club and/or visitors may speak at Executive Committee meetings at the discretion of the President.
+2. Members of the Club and/or visitors may speak at Board meetings at the discretion of the President.
 Members are encouraged to speak at General Membership meetings.

-3. Special meetings may be held on the call of the President or the Executive Committee, or when requested by petition of 5 members of the Executive Committee or 15 Club members.
+3. Special meetings may be held on the call of the President or the Board, or when requested by petition of 5 members of the Board or 15 Club members.
 Club members shall be notified of any special meeting, including its date, time, location, and the reason the special meeting was called.

 4. General Membership meetings shall usually not be held during July and August.
 Meetings during those months shall be at the call of the President as special meetings.

-5. A quorum for all official Executive Committee business shall be a majority of the voting members of the Executive Committee.
-Decisions shall be made by majority vote of the Executive Committee members present.
+5. A quorum for all official Board business shall be a majority of the voting members of the Board.
+Decisions shall be made by majority vote of the Board members present.